AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 >MEP: Would we be able to do something like this?
 >
 >MS: yes, this is possible but you would need to find an edge by either its id or source/target pair.
-Here is a modfied version.It assumess that there is an edge (Friendship) bertween the vertices Mike and Marek.
+Here is a modfied version assuming that there is an edge (Friendship) bertween the vertices Mike and Marek.
 >